omardebbagh/omardebbagh/README.md

 Skills: Equity Derivatives/Volatility/Dispersion Trading/Relative Value Strategies/Convertible Bonds Arbitrage/Poker/Sports betting Arbitrage/Python/Machine Learning

 - 🔭 I’m currently working on this page.
+For now there are three repos for: derivatives pricing, poker analysis tools and trade ideas based on the current market